-Breaking in your composite bat is fun, easy, and can be done in about an hour.
+Breaking in your composite bat is fun, easy, and can be done in less than an hour.
 To properly break in your composite bat, we recommend taking 150-200 swings playing soft toss or off a tee using real baseballs.

 Start off by swinging at about 50% of your typical swing.
-Slowly work your way up to full strength as you get closer to 200 swings.
-It’s also important to rotate the bat ¼” after each swing to ensure that you get complete barrel coverage.
-Never break in your bat in a cage that uses yellow dimpled balls.
+Slowly work your way up to full strength over the first 100 swings.
+Be sure to rotate the barrel ¼” after each swing to ensure you break-in the entire composite barrel.
+NEVER break-in your bat at a batting cage that uses yellow dimpled balls.
 Yellow dimpled balls are very dense and can damage your bat and decrease its lifespan.
 Stick to soft toss, front toss, and tee work as you break-in your composite bat.

-Here is a quick video on how to break in your composite bat.
+Here is a quick video on proper methods to use when breaking in your composite bat.

 Looking for more information regarding compsite bats?
 Our Bat Experts are standing by to answer any questions you may have.
 They’re friendly, knowledgeable, and would love to help you find your next gamer.
 Give us a call at 866-321-2287, email at firstname.lastname@example.org, or click here to live chat.
 We’re JustBats and we’re with you from Click To Hit!